kdeldycke/awesome-iam/readme.md

 - [SAML vs. OAuth](https://www.cloudflare.com/learning/access-management/what-is-oauth/) - “OAuth is a protocol for authorization: it ensures Bob goes to the right parking lot.
 In contrast, SAML is a protocol for authentication, or allowing Bob to get past the guardhouse.”
 - [The Difference Between SAML 2.0 and OAuth 2.0](https://www.ubisecure.com/uncategorized/difference-between-saml-and-oauth/) - “Even though SAML was actually designed to be widely applicable, its contemporary usage is typically shifted towards enterprise SSO scenarios.
 On the other hand, OAuth was designed for use with applications on the Internet, especially for delegated authorisation.”
-- [What’s the Difference Between OAuth, OpenID Connect, and SAML?](https://www.okta.com/identity-101/whats-the-difference-between-oauth-openid-connect-and-saml/) - Identity is hard.
+- [What's the Difference Between OAuth, OpenID Connect, and SAML?](https://www.okta.com/identity-101/whats-the-difference-between-oauth-openid-connect-and-saml/) - Identity is hard.
 Another take on the different protocol is always welcome to help makes sense of it all.
 - [How SAML 2.0 Authentication
     Works](https://gravitational.com/blog/how-saml-authentication-works/) -
     Overview of the how and why of SSO and SAML.